Bringeroflagg/Concordance/README.md

 ----------------------------------------------------------------------------------------------------------------------------------------------------------
 **1. assign1_C - C Programming Assignment**
-- This assignment was implemented in C and focuses on fundamental programming concepts: loops,input/output, functions, data structures, and pointers.
+- This assignment was implemented in C and focuses on fundamental programming concepts: loops, input/output, functions, data structures, and pointers.

 **2. assign2_Python - Python Programming Assignment**
 - File handling and python principles.